-During 2020/21, a trial 12 month extension to the shared agreement with Tamworth Borough Council to include the use of LDC's auditor resources took place.
-Despite the pandemic and challenges with remote working, the trial has been largely successful in terms of customer feedback and performance against KPI's (reported to Audit & Governance Committee in audit's routine performance reports).
-It is therefore suggested that the 12 month extension be extended for a further 12 months to allow the new Audit Manager to fully appraise in terms of future direction of the service.
+During 2021/22 we renewed the shared agreement with Tamworth Borough Council to include the use of LDC's auditor resources.
+This agreement will run from 1 October 2021 to 30 September 2023.
+Despite the pandemic and challenges with remote working, this has been successful in terms of customer feedback and performance against KPI's (reported to Audit & Governance Committee in audit's routine performance reports).
+It is therefore suggested that the 12 monthextension be extended for a further 12 months to allow the new Audit Manager to fully appraise in terms of future direction of theservice.